-Then, underneath each answer you would include the appropriate Action Blocks or, if necessary, more Question Blocks.
+Then, underneath each answer you would include the appropriate Step Blocks or, if necessary, more Question Blocks.
 Here's what it would look like for the entire flowchart:

 Below is how that would look to an end user going through the workflow.
 Go ahead and click on the options to see what it looks like.

 Pretty awesome, right!
 Readers don't have to skip over irrelevant information or interpret what they should do.
 The workflow article only shows them what they need based on their situation.

 But wait, there's more!

 Now, about those details.
 Remember, flowcharts fall short because they don't include the step-by-step instructions for those actions.

 This is what's so great about the ScreenSteps workflow article – you can include those, too.
 Under each action, just drop in your screenshots, checklists, tables, detailed instructions, videos, GIFs, etc.

 Here's what the article would look like with the step-by-step instructions.